12 RAVPower and TaoTronics Deals You Can't Pass Up

 AirPods are great, but not everyone wants to shell out that much cash for wireless earbuds.
 Luckily, TaoTronics has a much more affordable option with its wireless Bluetooth 5.0 earbuds.

 The earbuds provide five hours on a charge, but the charging case has another 36 hours to continue topping them up over and over again.
 They’re IPX7 splash resistant and have touch controls, plus Amazon customers are pretty pleased with them given the current 4.3-star rating.
-They’re just $36 when you clip the coupon on the Amazon page.
+They’re just $40 right now.

 Boltune Wireless Headphones | $23